-Klimdt seemed to sway for a moment, then grasped for support, and bis claw-like bands fastened onto Bruno's shoulder, the nails digging unpleasantly through the cloth of the boy's jerkin.
+Klimdt seemed to sway for a moment, then grasped for support, and his claw-like hands fastened onto Bruno's shoulder, the nails digging unpleasantly through the cloth of the boy's jerkin.

 'School is over for today,' he said.
 'I have important business to conduct.
 You are all dismissed.
 The gods go with you.'
 And then he turned towards the side door and called in a strange high voice, 'Octavius!
 Octavius!
 Come here!
 I have need of your eyes!'